awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

               - containerPort: <80>
       ```

    1. Deploy the application with the following command\.
 When you deploy the application, the CNI plug\-in matches the `role` label and the security groups that you specified in the previous step are applied to the pod\.
-The VPC resource controller creates a special network interface called a *branch network interface* with a description of `aws-k8s-branch-eni` and associates the security groups to it\.
-Branch network interfaces are created in addition to the standard and trunk network interfaces attached to the node\.

       ```
-      kubectl apply -f <my-deployment.yaml>
+      kubectl apply -f <file-name-you-used-in-previous-step.yaml>
       ```
 **Note**
 If your pod is stuck in the `Waiting` state and you see `Insufficient permissions: Unable to create Elastic Network Interface.` when you describe the pod, confirm that you added the IAM policy to the IAM cluster role in a previous step\.